VorpalBlade/keyboard-backlightd/README.md

 system-wide and run as root (to be able to access certain files in `/dev` and `/sys`).

-Thus you should ideally install this with your distro package manager.
+Thus, you should ideally install this with your distro package manager.
 A package for Arch Linux is available on [AUR] (maintained by the author of this package).